micromechanics/indentationGUI/README.md

 # More detailed descriptions for developers

 # Prepare and create a new version
-Delete RecentFiles.txt in /indentationGUI/micromechanics_indentationGUI
+- Delete RecentFiles.txt in /indentationGUI/micromechanics_indentationGUI

+- Delete *.hf in /indentationGUI/micromechanics_indentationGUI/Examples

-Set "# pylint: skip-file" for all files named "***_ui.py"
+- Set "# pylint: skip-file" for all files named "***_ui.py"

-Test the code: linting, documentation and then the tests from the project's main directory
+- Test the code: linting, documentation and then the tests from the project's main directory
 ``` bash
 pylint micromechanics_indentationGUI/
 make -C docs html